openmindsclub/H4ckT0b3rF3st-2k21/projects/sudoku_solver/READMe.md

 ## Your Task
 You can improve the project in many ways

-* Having a sudoku solver on console is nice, but a UI is better with these kind of games, so you can as a user interface with the library or technology you like.
+* Having a sudoku solver on console is nice, but a UI is preferable on these kind of games, so you can add a user interface with the library or technology you like.
 * You can improve the `initial_instances.json` file by adding other starting sudoku configuration.
 * You can do better by making an UI that unable a user to add a starting sudoku configuration.
 * As we saw with this project we love automating stuffs so wouldn't it be better to write a sudoku generator, that generate starting sudoku configuration ?